-Somehow there's piercing came to be and with ring jewelry through the head of the penis thought was then tied through like-- a string was tied around that which is tied to the sky just to help keep Prince Albert under control.
+Silas: Somehow there's piercing came to be and with a ring jewelry through the head of the penis thought was then tied -- a string was tied around that which is tied to the sky just to help keep Prince Albert under control.

 Endy: Down boy.

-Kara: Funny how something that was specifically made to tailor you know, be painful, and to you know, kind of keep a tame turned into something that actually potentially could cause you more pleasure so that's a little bit the irony of that.
+Kara: Funny how something that was specifically made to tailor be painful, and to kind of keep you tame turned into something that actually potentially could cause you more pleasure so that's a little bit the irony of that.
 It's just, it's great.

-Silas: But overall a lot of genital piercings really have again, history and like spiritual places --- ways of seeing celibate or almost similar to like a chastity belt.
+Silas: But overall, a lot of genital piercings really have again, a history in spiritual places --- ways of seeing celibate or almost similar to a chastity belt.
 Connecting you higher with God through either enhancing or denying certain senses.

 Endy: Sounds like a fun time.